hugoalh-studio/advanced-determine-nodejs/README.md

 ### 🌟 Feature

-- Better and more accurate type determine.
+- Better and more accurate type determine similar to TypeScript.
 - Easier to identify empty string (`""`), empty array (`[]`), and empty object (`{}`).
 - Native support for CommonJS and ModuleJS.
-- Write complex condition(s) without writing a lot of codes.

 ## 📚 Documentation